Fort-la-Latte: Description

 On the way to the castle, there is a small menhir which, according to legend, is "the tooth" or "the finger" of Gargantua.

+View of the Emerald Coast and Cap Fréhel from the keep of Fort La Latte.

 Barbican

 A banner of arms of the House of Goyon de Matignon, sometimes flown atop the first gatehouse.

 The Barbican is protected by a portcullis and stout wooden door.
 The first gatehouse of the barbican has a drawbridge which has been restored to working order.
 At the time of its construction in the fourteenth century, it was also protected by a portcullis and a double-leaf door.
 Destroyed by cannon shot during the second capture of the castle, it was subsequently rebuilt.